donseba/contractor/README.md

 }
 ```

-It is Possible to assign a value to this field by doing the following :
+It is Possible to assign values to the InnerStruct fields by doing the following :

 ```go
 Struct1, err := contractSet.Read("Struct1")